Ihemail/vmm-rhel8-k8s-cluster/README.md

     vm_openwrt_1 10.49.122.35
     ```

-2. All the necessary scripts (for both default contained & docker-ce container runtime) are avaiable under folder shell.
+2. All the necessary scripts (for contained, docker-ce & crio container runtime) are avaiable under folder shell.

 3. If you need to change the server hostname then modofy the '/etc/hostname' file and reboot the server via conosle:
    [login: root/contrail123]